vdszds/wordmate/README.md

 [`StreamingTranscriptPolisher`](Sources/LocalTranscriber/Transcription/StreamingTranscriptPolisher.swift) queues finished sentences and gives them to Qwen one at a time on a background worker.
 The audio loop never waits for the language model, so Qwen and Parakeet overlap.
 Qwen can see a short piece of text before and after each sentence to understand its context, but it is told not to return those surrounding words.
 A fragment shorter than four words, such as the text left after an abbreviation period, is cleaned together with the sentence that follows it.

-For longer recordings, this means little work remains after Fn is released: on the one-minute benchmark recordings below, 79–91% of the words were already clean at release, and 50% on the stutter recording whose final sentence alone is 45 words long.
+For longer recordings, this means little work remains after Fn is released: on the one-minute benchmark recordings below, 79–91% of the words were already clean at release.

 ### Finishing after Fn is released

 After release, Parakeet runs on the complete recording one final time.
-Only a Qwen call already in progress is awaited; queued sentences that never started are folded into the final pass, where neighbouring ones merge into a single call.
+Only a Qwen call already in progress is awaited; queued sentences that never started are folded into the final pass.
 Wordmate then compares the final transcript with the sentences cleaned earlier:

 - If the words still match exactly, and the final transcript starts and ends a sentence at the same words, the earlier Qwen result is reused.
 - If Parakeet changed part of the transcript, only that part is cleaned again, a few sentences at a time.